Cocaine Abuse (cont.)

 - However, field reports are identifying new groups of users: teenagers smoking crack with marijuana in some cities, Hispanic crack users in Texas, middle-class suburban users of cocaine hydrochloride, and female crack users in their 30s with no prior drug use history.

-- Methods of abuse: Cocaine in the powder, hydrochloride salt form may
+- Methods of abuse: Cocaine in the powdered hydrochloride salt form may

 be injected, mixed with liquor, swallowed, or applied to oral, vaginal, or even rectal mucous membranes.
 This drug is most commonly used by snorting or sniffing.

-- With snorting, the usual ritual is to place a line
+- When snorted, the usual ritual is to place a line

 of coke, about 0.3 cm wide by 2.5 cm long, on a smooth surface.
 The finely